IansSUn/ReMFT/README.md

 ## Key components
 ### 1️⃣ Multiscale Time-Series Decomposition
 The framework first performs multiscale decomposition on the original time series.
-·The raw sequence is partitioned into multiple sub-sequences at different temporal resolutions.
+- The raw sequence is partitioned into multiple sub-sequences at different temporal resolutions.
-·This enables the model to capture temporal patterns across multiple time granularities.
+- This enables the model to capture temporal patterns across multiple time granularities.
 ### 2️⃣ Multiscale Trend-Seasonality Mixing (MTSM)
 We introduce the Multiscale Trend-Seasonality Mixing (MTSM) module to extract temporal components.
 For each sub-sequence:
-·Trend component → captures long-term evolution
+- Trend component → captures long-term evolution
-·Seasonal component → captures periodic fluctuations
+- Seasonal component → captures periodic fluctuations
+-
 These components are then aggregated across scales using weighted fusion, allowing the model to jointly capture:
-·Short-term dynamics
+- Short-term dynamics
-·Long-term temporal dependencies
+- Long-term temporal dependencies
 ## Usage
 1.Install the environment based on requirements.txt
 2.Download PEMS03.npz, PEMS04.npz, PEMS07.npz, PEMS08.npz and put them into ./data